cbFelix/images-parser/README.md

 With this application you can parse all the images from the site, only this applies to all images, including the logo and so on!

-**Attention, at the moment the application does not use proxy servers!
-Use only at your own risk!**
+~~**Attention, at the moment the application does not use proxy servers!
+Use only at your own risk!**~~ **You can use a proxy server, but it must be configured manually!
+Example: 127.0.0.1:8080**

+## New Patch v1.1!
+### Changes:
+-   Added the ability to use a proxy server (**manually**)
+-   Added the ability to use classes that are used in HTML tags
+-   The site parsing system has been changed
+-   Changed information in logs
+-   Added the ability to select the format in which the file will be saved

 # Attention!
 **The author (Victor "cbFelix" Lebedev) is not responsible for user actions related to the use** **of this application.
 Users should not use this application to download images from** **websites without proper permission or copyright infringement.**